Why is this project important?

 Environment

-We will work closely with City of Port Phillip, Bayside City Council, Parks Victoria, Department of Environment, Energy and Climate Action (DEECA) and community groups to manage the works and to protect the unique environmental (land and marine), community and heritage values of the local area.
+We will work closely with City of Port Phillip, Bayside City Council, Parks Victoria, Department of Environment, Energy and Climate Action (DEECA) and community groups to manage the works and to ensure the significant environmental values of the local area are protected.

-The Elwood Main Drain Duplication Project will provide an improved flood mitigation system to reduce the impacts of flooding for the Elwood community, with capacity for future stormwater flows.
+The Elwood Main Drain Duplication Project will provide an improved flood mitigation system to reduce the impacts of flooding for the Elwood community.
 The design of the drain will cater to 2070 climate change projections which includes sea level rises.

 Ask a question